Algebraic cycles of some Fano varieties with Hodge structure of level one: Decomposition of finite dimensional motives

 \item $\gamma_{X\times X}(p_i(X))=\Delta_i^{\mathrm{topo}}(X)$. \end{enumerate} \end{defi}

-It is conjectured that every smooth projective variety $X$ admits a Chow–Künneth decomposition.
+It is conjectured that every smooth projective variety $X$ admits a Chow-Künneth decomposition.
 A result of Murre shows that, for a smooth projective variety $X \in \mathrm{SmProj}_k$, there exist projectors $p_1(X)$ and $p_{2d-1}(X)$ with the following properties:

 \begin{theorem}[{\cite{murre}}] Let $X \in \mathrm{SmProj}_k$ be smooth projective of dimension $d$.
 Then there exist $p_1(X), p_{2d-1}(X) \in \mathrm{Corr}^0(X,X)_\Q$ such that: \begin{enumerate} \item $p_1(X)$ and $p_{2d-1}(X)$ are orthogonal to each other and to $p_0(X)$ and $p_{2d}(X)$.
 They lift the Künneth components $\Delta_1^{\mathrm{topo}}$ and $\Delta_{2d-1}^{\mathrm{topo}}$, respectively, and satisfy $p_{2d-1}(X)={}^tp_{1}(X)$. \item Let $h^1(X)=(X,p_1(X),0) \in \operatorname{Chow}(k)_\Q$.
 Then